Rating

 Already in 1678 an opera house was built on the current site of the Semperoper, near the Theaterplatz.

-Between 1838 and 1841 Gottfried Semper, who was heavily influenced by ancient Roman architecture, built a new theater in early Renaissance style.
-The magnificent building saw many premieres of works by Richard Wagner, who arrived in Dresden one year after Semper's Opera House was completed.
+In 1838 Gottfried Semper, who was heavily influenced by ancient Roman architecture, started with the construction of a new theater building in Neo-Renaissance style.
+The magnificent building saw many premieres of works by Richard Wagner, who arrived in Dresden one year after Semper’s Opera House was completed in 1841.

 A New Semper Opera House